andyguz17/ComputerVision_Basics/README.md

 <div style="text-align:center"><img src="Resources/dilation.jpg" width = 30% /></div>
 <br>

-Unlike the erosion, the dilation provoques the withes to be wider, as you can see the borders of the circle became thinner.
+Unlike the erosion, the dilation provokes the widths to be wider.
+As you can see, the borders of the circle became thinner.

 ```Python
 cv2.imshow('Opening',opening)